 Women's participation in the Rwandan genocide: mothers or monsters?

 The participation of women in the 1994 Rwandan genocide should be considered in the context of gender relations in pre-genocide Rwandan society.
-Women in leadership positions played a particularly important role in the genocide, and gendered imagery, including of the ‘evil woman’ or ‘monster’, is often at play in their encounters with the law.
+Many 'ordinary' women were involved in the genocide but, overall, committed significantly fewer acts of overt violence than men.
+Owing to the indirect nature of women's crimes, combined with male 'chivalry', women may be under-represented among those pursued for genociderelated crimes, despite the broad conception of complicity in Rwanda's Gacaca Law.
+Women in leadership positions played a particularly important role in the genocide, and gendered imagery, including of the 'evil woman' or 'monster', is often at play in their encounters with the law.